What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 - The CCA provides a standard for judging whether someone can be held liable as a director, namely, he must act within the margins of what a reasonably cautious and prudent director would do in the same circumstances;

-- The directors’ (extra-)contractual liability is limited to a maximum amount (cap), to be determined according to the size of the enterprise (turnover and balance sheet total), except in the case of a regularly occurring minor fault, serious fault, intent to defraud or intent to cause damage, and for a few specific fiscal liabilities.
+- The directors’ (extra-)contractual liability is limited to a maximum amount (cap), to be determined according to the size of the enterprise (turnover and balance sheet total), except in the case of a regularly occurring minor fault, serious fault, fraudulent intent or intent to harm, and for a few specific tax liabilities.
 This sum can rise as high as 125,000 to 12 million Euros.

 This is foreseen, in order to ensure that entrepreneurs are able to take decisions without the risk of a prohibitive damage claim.